WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: The WebQAmGaze Dataset

 We include texts from both datasets according to the following criteria:

-\textit{XQuAD Texts}: We select texts from the XQuAD question answering dataset that are at most 650 characters long.
-We do this to allow for fitting text into smaller screens and to avoid the experiment taking too long to complete.
+\paragraph{XQuAD Texts} We select texts from the XQuAD question-answering dataset that are at most 650 characters long.
+We do this to allow for fitting the texts into smaller screens and to avoid the experiment taking too much time to complete.

-\textit{MECO Texts}: The texts in the MECO corpus are significantly longer than those present in XQuAD and in order to include them in the experiment, we extend the total character limit to 1300.
-This results in the MECO texts having a slightly smaller font and spacing compared to the texts in XQuAD.
+\paragraph{MECO Texts} The texts in the MECO corpus are significantly longer than those present in XQuAD.
+Therefore, to include them in the experiment, we extend the total character limit to 1300.
+This results in the MECO texts having a slightly smaller font and spacing compared to the texts in XQuAD and only a subset of the original MECO texts is included in \textsc{WebQAmGaze}.\\

-We report the statistics along with some linguistic properties of the subsets of texts included in the \textsc{WebQAmGaze} dataset in Table \ref{tab:dataset-stat}.
-The number of tokens and sentence lengths are obtained by using \textit{spaCy}'s\footnote{\url{https://spacy.io/api/tokenizer/}} tokenizer.
+We report the statistics along with selected linguistic properties of all texts included in the \textsc{WebQAmGaze} dataset in Table \ref{tab:dataset-stat}.
+The number of tokens (i.e., instances of a sequence of characters in some particular document that are grouped together as a useful semantic unit for processing \citep{schutze2008introduction}) and sentence lengths are obtained by using \textit{spaCy}'s\footnote{\url{https://spacy.io/api/tokenizer/}} tokenizer for all languages except Turkish, where we use \emph{TrTokenizer}.\footnote{\url{https://github.com/apdullahyayik/TrTokenizer}}